 The good thing is that you'll be able to give your pet some nutrition, and some calories (even if not the full amount; a little is better than nothing, after all).

 In terms of the disadvantages and dangers of syringe feeding a dog, there are a few of those as well.
 It's unlikely you'll provide all the necessary nutrients using this method.

-The bottom line is that liquid diet and syringe feeding a dog should be only a temporary solution in order to provide some calories and nutrients to a dog.
+The bottom line is that a liquid diet and syringe feeding a dog should be only a temporary solution in order to provide some calories and nutrients to a dog.

 Before You Begin Syringe Feeding Your Dog

 The first thing to make sure when syringe feeding a dog or puppy is that the food you are offering is well-balanced, rich in nutrients and calories the dog needs while at the same time there's not too much of a good thing.

 The food (or medicine) may already be liquid.
-If it's solid, it can be made into liquid by using a blender or food processor, with the addition of water, milk, tuna sauce or other appropriate liquid.
+If it's solid, it can be made into liquid by using a blender or food processor, with the addition of water, milk, tuna sauce, or other appropriate liquid.

-Feed your dog the same amount of food – whether kibble, wet food or homemade meal – they would normally eat each day (typically, anywhere from 1 to 4 cups, depending on the breed, activity level, health and the type of food).
+Feed your dog the same amount of food – whether kibble, wet food, or homemade meal – they would normally eat each day (typically, anywhere from 1 to 4 cups, depending on the breed, activity level, health, and the type of food).

 Adult dogs that normally eat once or twice a day will need to be syringe-fed 2 to 5 times a day.

-If that's the case, and you've exhausted all other options (finger feeding, bottle feeding, food meatballs and anything else), your next option are feeding tubes.
-Ask your veterinarian if this can be arranged.
+If that's the case, and you've exhausted all other options (finger feeding, bottle feeding, food meatballs, and anything else), your next option is feeding tubes.

 6 Steps to Syringe Feeding a Dog